makinacorpus/DbToolsBundle/docs/content/anonymization/workflow.md

 This approach has many benefits:
 * You don't need to backup and restore initial state of this environment: the `db-tools:anonymize` will be faster,
-* You can store the anonymized backup as a CI artefact, it will then be automaticly available for all the team,
+* You can store the anonymized backup as a CI artefact, it will then be automatically available for all the team,
 * You can run a weekly job to always have a fresh anonymized backup file.